Place-based creative solutions for cultivating caring and sustainable communities

 Tatavaka was established in 2010 with the purpose of supporting local youth initiatives and the well-being of the community.
 In 2019 it gave home to citizens’ initiative For Plastic Free Zlarin aimed at raising awareness about the problem of plastic pollution and its prevention by avoidance of single-use plastic use on the island of Zlarin.
 The initiative was a success and Tatavaka spread this good practice to other island and continental communities in Croatia.
 Nowdays, the association’s efforts are directed towards revitalization of the island’s traditional freshwater management system by the restoration of Zlarin’s rainwater harvesting slope, dry-stone walls network and connected ponds, and the re-evaluation of sustainable ways of life on the island, as well as restoration of holm oak forests that buffer the climate change extremes and contribute to island’s biodiversity.
 Regarding climate change, Tatavaka is also contributing to education of youth and adults on the topic of climate change through non-conventional methods such as Climate Fresk introduced to Croatia and a couple of neighboring countries by Tatavaka, in cooperation with Scout Association of Croatia, a number of educational institutions and associations nationwide and beyond.
 In addition, Tatavaka’s activities encompass organization of cultural and sports activities on the island, most regularly Zlarin Street Music Festival presenting culture and the creation of a community of like-minded people that is growing every day.
 Another value that the association promotes and encourages is volunteerism.
 Main activities on the island of Zlarin are based on volunteer work and Tatavaka tries to bring people closer to volunteering as a way of participation in the sustainable development of communities.
 The association shares the experience of sustainable living in Zlarin with other interested communities and works on advocating public policies and regulations aimed at preventing and suppressing plastic pollution.

 Mark Justin Rainey is an urban and cultural geographer at the University of Galway, Ireland.
 He is a member of UrbanLab Galway and has an interest in placemaking and geographies of development.
 He is currently working on the Horizon Europe InSitu Project which explores the role of the creative and cultural industries in peripheral areas of Europe including the west of Ireland.
 He has an interdisciplinary background and combines activism and public engagement with scholarship.
-Mark has experience in arts management, public consultation and the refugee justice activism in across the UK, Ireland and Australia.
-In 2017 he gained his PhD on a joint research project between the Cultural Studies at Goldsmiths and School of Geography, Queen Mary, University of London.
-He has published widely and presented work internationally.
+Mark has experience in arts management, public consultation and refugee justice activism in the UK, Ireland and Australia.
+In 2017 he gained his PhD on a joint research project between the Centre for Cultural Studies at Goldsmiths and School of Geography, Queen Mary, University of London.
+He has published widely and presented work internationally on the topics of political geography, local development, cultural theory, research methods and border studies.

 Martina Fraioli has expertise in research on the cultural and creative sectors and in policy analysis, as well as in European project writing and management.
 She currently works at the European Network of Cultural Centres as a project and research manager, steering European cooperation and research work.
 She has extensively worked on large European projects, including Creative FLIP, Perform Europe and IN SITU.
 Her main research and work interests concern the role of culture in just sustainability transitions and the community aspects of societal transformations.